JAtula/vault-demo/README.md

 ## Setting the environment

-In this chapter, we setup a highly available Kubernetes and Vault clusters in AWS.
+In this chapter, we set up a highly available Kubernetes and Vault clusters in AWS.
 You can follow along, but take note that I'm using a registered public domain for ease of use.
 You'll need to either fork and adjust some parameters in the repo or get yourself a public domain to follow along.

 ### Prerequisites
 * Kubectl.